Skip to content

 You can connect to Windows resources using the remote desktop protocol (RDP).
 Clients for RDP are available on all major operating systems.
 Instructions for connecting are given on the Remote Desktop page.

 You must be on the campus network to connect to Windows servers.
-If you’re connecting from off-campus, you will need to use the university’s VPN service.
+If you’re connecting from off campus, you will need to use the university’s VPN service.

 Storage services